kyma-incubator/compass/components/director/cmd/tenantloader/README.md

 ## Application flow

-1. Read the `/data/` directory with tenants files inside
+1. Read the `/data/` directory where tenant files reside
-2. Try to parse each JSON file from the directory to tenant structure
+2. Try to parse each `.json` file from the directory to the tenant structure
-3. Synchronise tenants with Compass
+3. Synchronize tenants with Compass

-## Supported format of JSON file with tenants
+## Supported format of .json file with tenants
 ```json
 [
   {